onzag/itemize/docs/advanced/text-specs.md

 </div>
 ```

-The attributes src, srcset and sizes might be added but they will be removed by the server side this means this
+However the attributes `src`, `srcset` and `sizes` might be added as well and it's considered valid and it can be submitted to the server side with these attributes in place, but they will be removed by such server side
-is still valid and appropiate.

 ```html
 <div class="image">